Fraser Basin Council

 Ecosystem Restoration Benefits

-• Improves habitat for grassland-dependent native wild species, including wild deer, bighorn sheep, moose and many bird species, and rangeland for domestic cattle, by allowing grasses, shrubs and other native plants to flourish
+• Improve habitat for grassland-dependent native wild species, including wild deer, bighorn sheep, moose and many bird species, and rangeland for domestic cattle, by allowing grasses, shrubs and other native plants to flourish

-• Contributes to the regions rich biodiversity by providing habitat for variety of at-risk species
+• Contribute to the regions rich biodiversity by providing habitat for variety of at-risk species

-• Increases flora important for First Nations cultural use, helping to sustain traditional ways of life
+• Increase flora important for First Nations cultural use, helping to sustain traditional ways of life

-• Restores forest health and improves timber quality
+• Restore forest health and improves timber quality

-• Reduces wildfire risks by removing forest fuels
+• Reduce wildfire risks by removing forest fuels

 Partners